shreyjain13/shreyjain13.github.io/_posts/22-11-15-socialzk.md

 - Governance
 - Messaging

-Disclaimer: I am not invovled (financially or as a collaborator) with any of the projects below other than the zkSBT work which I was a co-author on.
+Disclaimer: I am not invovled (financially or as a collaborator) with any of the projects below other than the zkSBT and designated verifier work which I was a co-author on.
 Orderded alphabetically to not give preference to any specific project.

 ## Identity
 - [Interep](https://interep.link/): Private reputation and identity system allowing services to verify that users belong to a certain group or meet certain reputation criteria without revealing their identities.
 Users can anonymously export reputation from platforms such as Twitter and Github.